AkaCoder404/Express-Starter/README.md

 # Express-Starter

-This is a starter application for an express js server to build APIs.
+This is a boilerplate/starter project for quickly building an express js server to build a RESTful APIs.
 It contains what I believe is a good app architecture should be.
 All suggestions are appreciated!

-Currently, it has boiler plate code for a 3 layer architecture: User -> Routes -> Controllers -> Services -> Models -> DB.
+Currently, it has boiler plate code for a 3 layer architecture.
 More can be found here about Express.js project architecture here on [飞书](https://lft4un1s0v.feishu.cn/docx/ILghd7ICiott1Yxkbbcc3BZ5nHc?from=from_copylink).

 By default, we use MySQL as the database.
 In this case, since we don't use an ORM, we can make calls directly in the service layer, therefore `models/` is left blank.
-I will address this later.

 ## Running
 In order to quickly run the project.